 of Americans say they know which precautions to take and how to stay safe from COVID exposure.1

-say COVID safety precautions have become second nature.1
+say COVID safety

 Data indicates that some of the precautions and trends forced upon the industry by the pandemic will likely be permanent.
 According to a Datassential study of restaurant goers, consumers, generally believe that safe dining environments are possible and that foodservice operations are doing a good job addressing health and safety issues.
 However, very real public health concerns remain – 94% said they have some level of concern about the risk of exposure to COVID-19 in restaurant settings with many of them indicating a vaccine would need to be widely available before things would truly feel “normal” again.2 This emphasizes the extent to which making consumers feel comfortable and safe is essential for foodservice operators.

 Of those consumers still patronizing restaurants, there is a clear preference for drive-thru service and takeout.
 62% believed ordering ahead and picking up to be the safest option.
 Online ordering, whether via website or app, is a must.
 What's more, diners say they'll likely continue to utilize online ordering, drive thrus, and third party ordering apps with contactless delivery even when COVID-19 is no longer a public health issue.
 Survey data shows a clear anticipated net decrease for both on-premise dining and on-site counter orders in the future.2